privacygmail cleanupemail security

 How it works:

-5. Results displayed instantly in your browser
+5. Results show up instantly in your browser

 Technical architecture: